jsafe00/laravel-task/README.md

 	Admin/Approve user <br>
 	Upload Image <br>
 	ToDo list with CRUD functionality <br>
-	Account Lockout if 3 consecutive incorrect login data <br>
+	Account Lockout if 3 consecutive incorrect login data with email notification <br>
 	Update data in Profile Page with sometimes validation <br>

 It might not be that much, but I know it can certainly help someone out there.
 Feel free to enhance this or suggest what needs to be improved. 